Sagarsoni1997/Counter-App-using-redux/README.md

 # Counter-App-using-redux
-Here we see how we get state from central store and how we change it using Reducer and action in Redux
+Here we see how we get state from central store and how we change it using Reducer and action in Redux.
+Here we also use 2 states and also teach you how to get data from central store for both state and also how we change it using Redux Hooks { useSelector, useDispatch }..hopw you guys like this...